 Based on Figure 2, the platform that is widely used by lecturers during online learning is no different from students, namely the google classroom platform with a percentage of 80%.
 The platforms that were never used were Schoology, Camilo and google teams because there were no lecturers who chose these platforms as the answer to the platforms that were widely used.
-The order of preference level for platforms that are widely used is Google Classroom at 80%, Gnomio 33.3%, Trello 6.7% and platforms that are never used are Camilo, Schoology, and Google Teams.
+The order of preference level for platforms that are widely used is Google Classroom at 80%.
+Gnomio 33.3%, Trello 6.7% and platforms that are never used are Camilo, Schoology, and Google Teams.

 Google Classroom is the most used because it is a free web-based platform.
 Google classroom makes it easy to create classes, distribute assignments, communicate, and stay organized.
 Teachers can quickly see who has or hasn't completed the work, and provide direct, real-time feedback and grades right in Google Classroom.
 Assignments appear in your Google Calendar.
 The most common reason for the choice of an online learning platform are accessibility and affordability, for example lecturers can link virtual lab videos that students can study and can directly discuss through forums that have been provided by google classroom directly.
 Google Classroom improved the reading and writing performance of Syrian students.
 Students showed positive attitudes toward using Google Classroom in terms of its ease of use, usefulness, and accessibility (Albashtawi & Al Bataineh, 2020).
+170 The effectiveness of online learning in the mathematics and sciences department: in learning biology

-Description of the lecture support platforms used during online learning

-Platforms used during online learning are converted into percentages, which can be seen in Figure 3 and Figure 4 below.
+Description of the lecture support platforms used during online learning Platforms used during online learning are converted into percentages, which can be seen in Figure 3 animigure 4 below.
 The percentage of lecture support platforms used by students during online learning can be seen in Figure 3 below.